 Rather than blame Macron, they should study their own failures.

 The Socialists lost power after five years of unconvincing policy under François Hollande, who went back and forth between listening to Macron, who was his economy minister, and the trade unions.
-They picked the little-known left-wing purist Benoît Hamon, rather than the widely respected prime minister, Manuel Valls, as their presidential candidate; kicked out Valls, who was called a “traitor” and a “saboteur”, and competed with the far left rather than appealed to the center by calling for a universal basic income and higher taxes.
+They picked the little-known left-wing purist Benoît Hamon, rather than the widely respected prime minister, Manuel Valls, as their presidential candidate; kicked Valls out when he backed Macron and called him a “traitor” and a “saboteur”; and competed with the far left rather than the center by calling for a universal basic income and higher taxes.

 The numbers suggest around one in four French voters could support an uncompromising left-wing program.
 That’s not enough for Macron, who has wisely tried to unite the center-left and center-right against the far right of Marine Le Pen.